Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Train and bus operators

-FAQs about the train journey from Hamburg to Kassel Hbf
+What do people frequently ask about the train journey from Hamburg to Kassel Hbf?

 Want to know more about your journey from Hamburg to Kassel Hbf?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.